Best video conferencing software

-If you need to run presentations or training sessions to larger numbers of people, Join.me stands up well, with a maximum of 250 participants able to call in – more than double GoToMeeting’s limit.
+If you need to run presentations or training sessions for larger numbers of people, Join.me stands up well, with a maximum of 250 participants able to call in – more than double that of GoToMeeting’s limit.
 Another appealing factor is the platform’s compatibility with Outlook and Calendar when organizing meetings.

-With a 14-day free trial and prices starting at just $10 (£7.50) per month, you can see why Join.me is a popular choice for organizations seeking a straightforward solution to their conferencing needs.
+With a 14-day free trial and prices starting at just $10 (£8) per month, you can see why Join.me is a popular choice for organizations seeking a clear-cut solution to their conferencing needs.

 Microsoft's voice conferencing solution for enterprise

-We simply couldn’t round up the great and the good of the video conferencing world without mentioning Skype.
-Or more specifically, Skype for Business, which goes beyond the platform’s standard capabilities by throwing in tools and features that make it worthy of full enterprise deployment.
+We simply couldn’t round up the all-time bests of the video conferencing world without mentioning Skype.
+Or more specifically, Skype for Business, which goes above and beyond the platform’s standard capabilities by throwing in tools and features that make it worthy of full enterprise deployment.

 Being part of the Microsoft family makes Skype for Business particularly appealing for organizations already using an Office 365 corporate package, as the associated applications come tightly integrated.